mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 ## Install MySQL

-Alternate to Postgress you also can store your data in a MySQL/MariaDB database.
+As an alternative to Postgres, you also can store your data in a MySQL/MariaDB database.
 To install, run:

 ```